Bagan95/FadeFrameUI/README.md

 It is not nessesary to have both installed cause pfUI already have some of this fuctions built in.
 This addon "FadeFrameUI" is for people that stil want the default UI.

+## What version of WoW
-Works on World of Warcraft versions 1.12.1 and Turtle WoW 1.17.2
+Works on World of Warcraft version 1.12.1 and Turtle WoW 1.17.2